What redirects are and what for they are used.

 No fear, young Padawan.
 It’s not that scary as it looks.
 Let’s dig deeper why redirects are used.

 So, as we know, 301 and 302 do the same thing from the users prospective.
 User hits the page and he’s redirected to another one with a blink of an eye.
-And know what, users don’t care if it was 301 or 302.
-Search engines are the only ones who care about redirection type.
+While users won’t see the difference between 301 and 302 redirects, search engines will.
 Let’s consider two situations:

 - Let’s say you have Page A. As time passed, Page A became outdated so you decided to create Page B with up-to-date content to substitute Page A. In this case 301 redirect should be used as it tells Search Engines that these two pages are similar and Page B is just a newer version of Page A.